 Yet, while lubricant should be for all genders and sexual preferences, brands and marketing strategies (just like the Durex one) tend to still advertise themselves in gendered ways.
 Brands like Maude that dropped a line of gender-neutral sex products with a minimalist design allow us to steer away from outdated and gendered narratives to a cornerstone of human experience found in drugstores, on billboards, or in the industry in general.
 Sex should be for everyone, inclusive, quality-oriented, and most importantly simple.
 There is no such thing as a lubricant for women or for men.
 It’s just lube.
 Sex should be comfortable and pleasurable for both partners, which is why lubricant should be advocated by both partners as well.

 On the flip side, the practice of bareback sex or barebacking (i.e. sex without a condom, sometimes without lubricant as well) among men who have sex with men glamourised the non-usage of any sexual protection/facilitator, at times endangering the safety of the partners.
 If harm reduction strategies, such as seropositioning or PrEP, are not put in place, the practice may put all partners at an increased risk of contracting STDs or HIV, it is oftentimes rooted in outdated masculine ideals.
-The underlying assumption that one should ‘take it like a man’ (i.e. without condoms or lubricant) has been perpetuated by the pornography industry where very few videos actually show the use of lubricant during anal penetration, normalising these kind of practices.
+The underlying assumption that one should ‘take it like a man’ (i.e. without condoms or lubricant) has been perpetuated by the pornography industry where very few videos actually show the use of lubricant during anal penetration, normalising these kinds of practices.
 And since neither cum nor spit are equivalent substituents, we must stop romanticising their utilisation in lieu of lubricant.
 Between water-based, oil-based, or water-based flavoured, it seems people already have enough to go nuts (no pun intended)!

 All in all, have some fun or don’t – your call, but do not forget that sometimes, it’s better for it to be wetter!